Skip advert

 Advertisement - Article continues below

-The boot capacity is 440 litres – nearly 60 litres up on the ID.3, and more than 100 litres larger than many Polos – rising to 1,330 litres when the rear seats are folded down.
-The boot floor has an adjustable height and there’s also a novel 50-litre storage area beneath the second row; VW says while this lockable compartment has been conceived to house the charging cables, it could also be ideal for items like laptops, allowing them to be charged while they are stored.
+The concept’s boot capacity is 440 litres – nearly 60 litres up on the ID.3, and more than 100 litres larger than many Polos – rising to 1,330 litres when the rear seats are folded down.
+The boot floor has an adjustable height and there’s also a novel 50-litre storage area beneath the second row; VW says that while this lockable compartment has been conceived to house the charging cables, it could also be ideal for items like laptops, allowing them to be charged while they are stored.

 Volkswagen ID.2all concept: platform and powertrain

-The new concept is said to have been created in less than two months, under the guidance of VW’s latest design boss, Andreas Mindt, who only joined the brand earlier this year.
+The new concept is said to have been created in less than two months, under the guidance of VW’s design boss, Andreas Mindt, who only joined the brand earlier this year.
 The former Audi and Bentley man has created a much cleaner, simpler-looking vehicle than the futuristic, more visionary ID.Life, which was canned by VW’s latest brand boss Thomas Schäfer within days of him starting in the position.

-Even though the ID.2all won’t go on sale for two more years, VW has taken the unusual step of confirming several of its key technical details.
-The concept’s single front-mounted motor produces 223bhp – enough, the firm says, for a 0-62mph time of around seven seconds.
 The battery pack will come in two sizes: 38 and 56kWh, but the chemistry involved is as yet unknown.
-VW says that it expects a WLTP range figure of around 280 miles for the larger pack, and that DC charging will take the battery pack from 10 to 80 per cent of its capacity in around 20 minutes thanks to a 125kW peak charging capacity.
-With two battery options, these figures will almost certainly relate to models fitted with the larger battery pack.
+VW says that it expects a WLTP range figure of around 280 miles for the larger pack, and that DC charging will take the battery pack from 10 to 80 per cent of its capacity in around 20 minutes, thanks to a 125kW peak charging capacity.
+Given that there are two battery options, these figures will almost certainly relate to models fitted with the larger pack.

 Volkswagen ID.2all concept: design

-The front end and profile could easily pass for those of VW’s conventionally powered supermini, although there’s a single strong crease running along the flanks and the rear door handles are ‘hidden’ beyond the side windows.
+The front end and profile could easily pass for those of VW’s conventionally powered supermini, although there’s a single strong crease running along the flanks, and the rear door handles are hidden beyond the side windows.
 There’s also a fresh interpretation of the signature C-pillar from the Golf, too; this alone is a strong hint that the concept may not carry the ID. badge in production form.
 In contrast to many recent offerings, the ID.2all doesn’t make overt statements that it lacks a combustion engine.

 Skip advert